MaidanchukIrina/Portfolio/README.md

 # Portfolio
-1. Analyzed user metrics and conducted cohort analysis, Google Sheets and Looker Studio for data visualization.
+1. Analyzed user metrics and conducted cohort analysis, Google Sheets (pivot_tables,bars) and Looker Studio for data visualization.
 2. Conducted marketing effectiveness analysis using Google Analytics 4 and Big Query, including data cleansing, aggregation, and building funnels and dashboards.
 3. Proficient in data visualization tools such as Tableau, Power BI, and Looker Studio for creating insightful visualizations.
 4. Experienced in Python and Anaconda for various data analysis tasks.